-Couplers are available with a center wavelength of 488 nm and a ±15 nm bandwidth (narrowband) as well as with a center wavelength of 470 nm and a ±40 nm bandwidth (wideband).
-Wideband couplers have a max power of 50 mW with connectors or bare fiber and 100 mW when spliced (see the Damage Threshold tab for more details).
-They are offered with coupling ratios of 50:50, 75:25, 90:10, or 99:1.
-2x2 couplers are bidirectional, allowing any port to be used as an input (refer to the 2x2 Coupling Examples tab above).
+Narrowband couplers with a center wavelength of 830 nm are available with a bandwidth of ±15 nm, and wideband couplers are available for 805 nm ± 75 nm or 850 nm ± 100 nm.
+All couplers are offered with 50:50, 75:25, 90:10, or 99:1 coupling ratios.
+Additionally, these couplers are bidirectional, allowing any port to be used as an input (refer to the 2x2 Coupling Examples tab above).

-Thorlabs provides an individual test data sheet with each wideband coupler.
-Our wideband couplers feature a detailed test report that includes coupling data and performance graphs that extend outside of the specified bandwidth, covering the wavelength range where the coupling ratio remains within the specified tolerance.
-Details of our wideband coupler testing procedures are provided on the Coupler Verification tab, and sample data sheets for our wideband couplers can be viewed here.
+Thorlabs provides an individual test data sheet with each coupler.
+Both our wideband and narrowband couplers feature a detailed test report that includes coupling data and performance graphs that extend outside of the specified bandwidth, covering the wavelength range where the coupling ratio remains within the specified tolerance.
+Details of our wideband coupler testing procedures are provided on Coupler Verificationtab.
+A sample data sheet can be viewed here.